drbean/edit/steve/unit_1.md

 ## Johari Window on self

-The Johari Window compares and contrasts what you know/think about yourself and what you DON'T know/think about yourself with what others know/think and don't know/think about you.
+The Johari Window compares and contrasts what you know/DON'T know (or think) about yourself with what others know/DON'T know (or think) about you.

 Writing about the person you know best, yourself.